 This project was considered by the Fresno City Planning Commission at its regular meeting on April 16, 2014.
-The conditions of approval at that time allowed for modified property development standards including lot size, lot coverage and yard (setback) requirements.
-Thirty five lots were proposed with 7-foot garage setbacks, however the conditions of approval required a minimum of 18-foot garage setbacks for all lots, consistent with the Fresno Municipal Code (FMC).
-Specifically, the FMC requires a minimum garage setback of 20 feet which can be reduced to 18 feet dependent upon the style of garage door.
+The conditions of approval at that time allowed for modified property development standards for lot size, lot coverage and yard (setback) requirements.
+Thirty-five lots were proposed with 7-foot garage setbacks, however the conditions of approval required 18-foot garage setbacks.
+The Fresno Municipal Code (FMC) requires a minimum garage setback of 20 feet which can be reduced to 18 feet dependent upon the style of garage door.
 The Planning Commission approved staff's recommendation, which required an 18-foot garage setback on all public streets for this project.
 The option was also provided to make the streets private, thus allowing garage setbacks of less than 18 feet, however this option was not chosen by the applicant.

-On June 19, 2014, an appeal of the Commission's decision regarding the subject applications was filed by Councilmember Caprioglio.
-In response to the appeal, the Planning Commission's action is set aside and a City Council public hearing is scheduled and noticed in accordance with the Sections 12-401-B and 12-401-C-2 of the FMC.
-Staff recommends denial of the appeal and approval of the project consistent with the Planning Commission action on April 16, 2014.
-Staff also supports approval of garage setbacks less than 18 feet on private streets governed by a homeowner's association.
+On June 19, 2014, an appeal of the Commission's decision regarding the subject applications was filed by Councilmember Caprioglio (see Exhibit J for appeal letters).
+In response to the appeal, the Planning Commission's action is set aside and a City Council public hearing was scheduled and noticed in accordance with Sections 12-401-B and 12-401-C-2 of the FMC.
+Staff recommends denial of the appeal and approval of the project as approved by the Planning Commission.
+Staff also supports approval of garage setbacks less than 18 feet on private streets.